G. Wayne Miller: Career

-In November 2022, Miller left The Providence Journal after four decades as a staff writer to become director of Ocean State Storiess, a new media outlet from Salve Regina University’s Pell Center serving all of Rhode Island and the many diverse communities that comprise the state.
+In November 2022, Miller left the Providence Journal after four decades as a staff writer to become director of Ocean State Stories, a new media outlet from Salve Regina University's Pell Center serving all of Rhode Island and the many diverse communities that comprise the state.

+Miller's 21st book, Unfit to Print: A Modern Media Satire, was published in October 2023.

 Personal life

 Miller is married to Y. T. Gabrielle and is the father of three children.
-He lives near Providence, R.I. and enjoys time on the New England coast.
+He lives near Providence, Rhode Island, and enjoys time on the New England coast.